imixs/imixs-docker/exim4/README.md

 imixs/smarthost provides the following environment variables

 * EXIM_SMARTHOST - your target mail server
 * EXIM_PASSWORD - authenticating to a remote host as a client.
+* EXIM\_ALLOWED\_SENDERS - defines the docker containers to be allowed to send mails (default=172.17.0.0/24:127.0.0.1)

+Take care about the environment setting for EXIM\_ALLOWED\_SENDERS.
+This can be set to network/ip addresses inside your docker virtual network.

 ## 1. Install Docker
 Follow the [Docker installation instructions](https://docs.docker.com/engine/installation/) for your host system.